xu2xulim/Trello-Custom-Field-Date-Alert/README.md

 - create a notification by create a comment using "@card some meaningful text"**.
 - set a expiry on the alert record so that it is automatically removed from the alert file.

+**Updated (Apr 13) :** Support for Start Date is now available.
+The trigger criterion would be the same as custom fields.

 ## Endpoints

 ### /cfdate_alert